EnessenE/komikaan/README.md

     - Responsible for retrieving and processing GTFS realtime data
     - Responsible for writing the realtime data to the database
 - [GTFS-PSQL-Multisourced](https://github.com/EnessenE/gtfs-psql-multisourced)
-    - Working name for the database where the GTFS ends up in
+    - Working name for the database where the GTFS data ends up in.
+A database designed to support multiple GTFS feeds + realtime data.

 (*) Projects that are not opensource <b>yet</b>